fidopower/optimal_sizing_placement/README.md

 ## Model

 The **Model** tab is used load the initial model.
-Only GridLAB-D JSON model are accepted.
+Only GridLAB-D JSON models are accepted.
 If you have a GLM file, you must run the command `gridlabd -C MYFILE.glm -o MYFILE.json` to compile the JSON file from the GLM file.

 To upload a JSON file, click on **Open JSON model** button and select the file you wish to work with.
 If you have already opened a model, the new one you select will be opened in its place, or you can click on **Click to clear files** to close the existing model.

-Once your model is opened, the model data will be displayed in Pandas DataFrames, one per class found in the model.
-Select a tab to view each class in the model.
-Data frames are organized by object name in rows, and object property in columns.
+Once your model is opened, the model data will be displayed in a Pandas data frame, one tab per class found in the model.
+Select a tab to view a class in the model.
+Class data frames are organized by object name in rows, and object property in columns.

 ## Costs

 If the model contains `capacity` objects with `generator` and `capacitor` data included, then a data frame is shown with the capacity addition costs for each bus in the model.
 If no capacity data is found, then a single value for generators and capacitors is given using slider inputs.
+These values can also be set using the **Settings** tab.

-The class definition for `capacity` object is
+The class definition for `capacity` objects is

 ~~~
 class capacity